Home Trading strategies Gap Fill Trading Strategies – Opening Gaps in The SPY and S&P...

 Can you predict a gap opening?

-The activity in the market before the official opening is easy to spot.
-All liquid ETFs and futures contracts indicate where it’s gonna open, of course, it might vary from minute to minute.
+The market’s activity before the official opening is easy to spot.
+All liquid ETFs and futures contracts indicate where the market will open, but of course, it might vary from minute to minute.

 Opening gap strategy in the S&P 500 (SPY Gap Fill)

-Today I did my personal twist on this strategy.
-Over the last two months, I’ve been trading a similar strategy, but not exactly the same as the one I’ve tested here.
+Today, I put my personal twist on this strategy.
+Over the last two months, I’ve been trading a similar strategy, but not the same as the one I’ve tested here.

 Here are the details (for long):